aws/aws-sdk-ruby/README.md

 * Ask a question on StackOverflow and tag it with `aws-sdk-ruby`
 * Come join the AWS Ruby community chat on gitter: `aws/aws-sdk-ruby`
 * Articulate your feature request or upvote existing ones
-* Open a support ticket with AWS Support[https://console.aws.amazon.com/support/home], if it turns out that you may have found a bug, please open an issue
+* Open a support ticket with [AWS Support](https://console.aws.amazon.com/support/home), if it turns out that you may have found a bug, please open an issue

 ##Opening Issues